Your Advising Meeting

 - Review your USI Bulletin.
 The Bulletin explains all of the University and departmental requirements for all degrees.

-- Bring: your Degree Works Report and your questions.
+- Bring: your questions.

 - Establish a target graduation date in consultation with your advisor.